 As discussed earlier, WordPress.org offers WordPress for free.
 But it doesn’t offer hosting for your WordPress installation.
 So hosting is the problem that you have to solve.
 Depending on the host you choose and your hosting plan, this can cost you anywhere between $30-$3000 per year.
 Hosting plans differ by usage, resources, and utility.

-There is another problem which WordPress.org does not solve: domain name.
+There is another problem that WordPress.org does not solve: domain name.
 You have to purchase a domain name yourself.
 It does not offer domain name service.
 A typical domain name can cost anywhere between $9-$39/year depending on the domain name.
 If the domain name is premium, then you might have to shell out extra money.

 Once you have these costs covered, then comes the point of themes.
 There are so many beautifully designed professional themes available for free in the WordPress repository.
 The number is in hundreds and there are ample customizations available – something that WordPress.com misses.

 In the plugins department, WordPress.org wins hands down.
 There are so many great plugins offered for free that you can do almost anything with your WordPress.
 With a plugin like bbPress, you can create a forum on your site, BuddyPress can help you create a social network.
-Another plugin – WooCommerce – lets you create your own full-fledged ecommerce store.
+Another plugin – WooCommerce – lets you create your own full-fledged eCommerce store.
 There is a plugin for every function you need, hundreds are getting created every day and you can upload your custom plugin.

 While WordPress.org clearly wins in the department of themes and plugins, it loses when it comes to maintenance.
 You need to maintain your own copy of WordPress by yourself.
 You may hire a professional to look after it.
 You will periodically need to update your WordPress software, the themes you installed and the plugins you are using.
 This is a mandatory maintenance task you must perform otherwise you will be exposed to vulnerabilities.